Contact

 PhD, Harvard University; MA, University of Iowa; BA, University of Florida

-My work on urban history and architecture is complemented by research on other media that seeks to address fundamental questions about the agency of people and things in the African Indian Ocean world.
-I have written on a range of related topics, including early modern funerary monuments as landscapes of devotion and the transhistorical significance of Asian ceramics and other luxury imports in the context of African maritime mercantilism.
+My work on photography and architecture is complemented by research about other media, which addresses fundamental questions about the agency of both people and objects in the context of Indian Ocean trade and travel.
+I have written on a range of related topics, including early modern funerary monuments as landscapes of devotion, as well as the significance of Asian trade ceramics to Islamic culture in Africa.
+I have also published on postcolonial infrastructure, modern architecture, and the formation of African art history as a discipline.

-I have also organized exhibitions, such as the 2012 African Art and the Shape of Time at the University of Michigan Museum of Art, which I co-curated with Prof. Raymond Silverman, and World on the Horizon: Swahili Arts across the Indian Ocean, co-curated with Dr. Allyson Purpura.
-The latter exhibition opened at the Krannert Art Museum in 2017 and traveled to the Fowler Museum at UCLA and the Smithsonian’s National Museum of African Art in 2018.
-The exhibition, which was the recipient of two National Endowment of the Humanities grants, brought together over 150 objects from public and private collections in Kenya, Oman, The Netherlands, Germany, and the United States, many of which had never been exhibited or written about before.
+I have curated exhibitions such as African Art and the Shape of Time (2012), with Dr. Raymond Silverman and World on the Horizon: Swahili Arts across the Indian Ocean (2017–18), with Dr. Allyson Purpura.
+The latter was supported by two NEH grants, traveled from the Krannert Art Museum to UCLA’s Fowler Museum and the Smithsonian’s National Museum of African Art.
+It featured over 150 objects and architectural fragments from collections in Africa, Asia, North America, and Europe.

 Areas of Interest